 Orcs Must Die 2 is pretty much everything I wanted in Orcs Must Die.
 Namely, a game as good as Toy Soldiers: Cold War.
-To see all that stuff in motion reminds me of a carwash.
-But for orcs.
-And … Continue reading

 Growlanser: Wayfarer of Time is the official North American debut of a game previously available only in Japan as Growlanser IV: Over Reloaded.
 That was ten years ago, and on the Playstation 2.
 In case you’re curious why the subtitle was changed from Over Reloaded for the North American release, just say it fast a few times.
 Yeah, that’s what that sounds like.

 Orcs Must Die got a lot of things right when it came to crushing, folding, spindling, and mutilating orcs.
 But it had stuff missing that kept it from being a great game.
 For instance, co-op multiplayer, a survival mode, and more ways to play than just working your way through campaign missions.
 Orcs Must Die 2 will include all those things.

 In the summer “comedy” The Watch, a band of misfits takes on an alien invasion at a Costco.
 No matter who wins, we lose.
 Speaking of watches, this week’s 3×3 considers the best countdown timers in movies.